chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 Both endpoints MUST either exchange cA=KcA and cB=KcB directly, or employ a secure PRF, acting as a MAC that produces pseudorandom tags, for key confirmation.
-In the latter case, KcA and KcB are the symmetric keys used to compute tags cA and cB over the received key share of the respective peer.
+In the latter case, KcA and KcB are symmetric keys used to compute tags cA and cB over data shared between the participants.
+That data could for example be an encoding of the key shares exchanged earlier, or simply a fixed string.

 ~~~
-cA = MAC(KcA, pB)
+cA = MAC(KcA, ...)
-cB = MAC(KcB, pA)
+cB = MAC(KcB, ...)
 ~~~

 # Ciphersuites {#Ciphersuites}